folio-org/folio-org.github.io/community/contrib-code.md

 back into master will be difficult to resolve.

 When you are all done, pull master in again, to make sure your branch merges cleanly and passes all tests.
-Commit the merge, and push to your branch
+Commit the merge, and push to your branch:

     git push